eleonore-kaplan/pscopf/docs/src/model/1_problem.md

-Describes the scheduled/forecast production value of each power station at multiple time steps for a given fixed term-date.
+Describes the scheduled/forecast production value of each power station at multiple time steps for a given fixed horizon.
+These values will be denoted $prev(unit, ech, ts)$.

 ### Units